 In high school, I was part of our high school Academic Challenge club.
 We participated in quiz bowl tournaments and the Science Bowl/Ocean Science Bowl tournaments.
 While I could probably go on and on about the crazy adventures we had, one particular tournament stood out to me.
-While in science tournaments, I was hot stuff (read: big nerd who could answer really nerdy questions really really quickly), I was only pretty good at general trivia.
-So, at this one tournament at Mills College, I was on the B team while our team hotshots were on the A team.
+While in science tournaments, I was hot stuff (read: big nerd who could answer science questions really really quickly), I was fairly mediocre at general trivia.
+So, at one tournament at Mills College, I was on the B team while our team’s true hotshots were on the A team.

-We were of course having fun, knowing that we probably wouldn’t take top prize but we would still do pretty well.
-Our team consisted of myself (then, a junior in high school), a senior (J. Tsai), a sophomore (J. Cheng) who rounded out our useless academic knowledge with “more practical” knowledge in sports :), and a hotshot freshman (K. Koai) who I had known in Junior High pre-growth spurt and who was now the tallest (and possibly loudest) member of the team.
+We were of course having fun, knowing that we probably wouldn’t take top prize.
+Our team consisted of myself (then, a junior in high school), a senior (J. Tsai), a sophomore (J. Cheng) who rounded out our overly academic knowledge with “more practical” knowledge in sports :), and a hotshot freshman (K. Koai) who I had known in Junior High pre-growth spurt and who was now the tallest (and possibly loudest) member of the team.

 Quiz bowl tournaments come in many different flavors with many different rules.
 This was a quiz bowl format which used a bonus format whereby a tossup question is “tossed” to every contestant and the team with the first correct response was then offered a bonus question which allowed conferral between the team members (and a lot more points!).

 And hence, Team Aconcagua was born.
 That tournament witnessed two or three more instances of our spontaneous wisdom — allowing us to almost (but not quite…) trounce even the A-team when we faced them.
-We even competed together (although rarely all four of us together at once) in several other tournaments, and though we were never the champions of any tournament, the four of us always made random references to our victory as “Team Aconcauga”.
+We even competed together (although rarely all four of us together at once) in several other tournaments, and though we were never the champions of any tournament, the four of us were always proud of “Team Aconcauga”.